Lascorbe/CocoaConferences/README.md

 1. Fork the project.
 2. Clone it locally.
-3. Edit the conferences.yml file to add your conference
+3. Add your conference to `conferences.yml`
 4. Open a PR 🎉

 ## Deploying